United States Department of War: 19th century

 The United States Military Academy at West Point and the Army Corps of Engineers were established in 1802.
 The Department of War was reduced in size following the end of the Quasi-War in 1802, but it was subsequently expanded in the years leading up to the War of 1812.
 To accommodate this expansion, sub-departments were created within the department, with each one led by a general staff officer.
 These sub-departments were reformed into a modern system of bureaus by Secretary of War John C. Calhoun in 1818.
 Secretary Calhoun created the Bureau of Indian Affairs in 1824, which served as the main agency within the War Department for addressing the issues regarding Native Americans until 1849, when Congress transferred it to the newly founded Department of the Interior.
 The U.S. Soldiers' Home was created in 1851.

 During the American Civil War, the War Department responsibilities expanded.
 It handled the recruiting, training, supply, medical care, transportation and pay of two million soldiers, comprising both the regular army and the much larger temporary volunteer army.
 A separate command structure took charge of military operations.

 In the late stages of the war, the department took charge of refugees and freedmen (freed slaves) in the American South through the Bureau of Refugees, Freedmen and Abandoned Lands.
-During Reconstruction, this bureau played a major role in supporting the new Republican governments in the southern states.
+During the Reconstruction era, this bureau played a major role in supporting the new Republican governments in the southern states.
 When military Reconstruction ended in 1877, the U.S. Army removed the last troops from military occupation of the American South, and the last Republican state governments in the region ended.

 The Army comprised hundreds of small detachments in forts around the West, dealing with Indians, and in coastal artillery units in port cities, dealing with the threat of a naval attack.